 Example 2.
-As the trolley approached, the agent realized that the man on the side track was not heavy enough to stop it, acknowledged by the agent through updating $not\ heavy_enough(man)$ into its knowledge base.
+As the trolley approached, the agent realized that the man on the side track was not heavy enough to stop it, acknowledged by the agent through updating not $heavy_enough(man)$ into its knowledge base.
 But there was a heavy cart on the bridge over the looping side track that the agent could push to place it on the side track, and thereby stop the trolley.
-This scenario is modeled by rules below (push/1) is an abducible predicate), in addition to the program of Example 1:
+This scenario is modeled by rules below (push(X)) is an abducible predicate, meaning 'pushing object X'), in addition to the program of Example 1: